groundhog-technologies/semantic-ui-react-misc-components/README.md

 ```

-check every *Usage components to see how to use them.
+check every \*Usage components to see how to use them.

 ## Not Production Ready

-I put component's usages in the component file and include other npm modules without caring about file sizes for conviences.
+I put component's usages in the component file and include other npm modules without caring about file sizes for convenience.